allanlw/hphpc-docker/README.md

 hphp is now built and located in /hphpc/hhvm/hphp/hphp/hphp in the container.

+For convenience, I've also published to the docker hub: https://hub.docker.com/r/awirth/hphpc/

 ## Run

 Inside the container, an example invocation might be: